 Federal vs. State Immigration Laws

-Immigration is regulated at the federal level, chiefly under the rules established in 1952 with the passage of the Immigration and Nationality Act (INA).
-The Immigration Reform and Control Act (IRCA) of 1986 was enacted to curb illegal immigration, denying welfare benefits to undocumented immigrants and strengthening sanctions against employers who hire them.
+The rules established in 1952 with the passage of the Immigration and Nationality Act (INA) are the main ones the government follows today.
+But, the Immigration Reform and Control Act (IRCA) of 1986 plays a part in curbing illegal immigration.
+It denied welfare benefits to immigrants without proper documentation.
+It also strengthened sanctions against employers who hire them.

 Jurisdiction and the Supremacy Clause

-The federal government's jurisdiction over immigration law has consistently been upheld by the U.S. Supreme Court, which has overruled attempts by state legislatures to single out immigrants.
-Additionally, the Supremacy Clause of the U.S. Constitution is generally interpreted to mean that federal laws trump state laws, except for certain matters constitutionally left to the states.
+The U.S. Supreme Court has consistently upheld the federal government's jurisdiction over immigration law.
+SCOTUS has overruled attempts by state legislatures to single out immigrants.
+The Supremacy Clause of the U.S. Constitution generally means that federal laws trump state laws.

 Immigration Laws at the State Level

-Perhaps the most notorious state attempt at regulating immigration is Arizona's S.B.
-1070, signed into law in 2010.
+Perhaps the most notorious state attempt to regulate immigration is Arizona's S.B.
+1070, which became law in 2010.
 The U.S. Dept. of Justice (DOJ) stated in a brief that Arizona lawmakers "crossed a constitutional line" with the new law.
-A federal judge blocked four of the most controversial elements, including the requirement that police check the immigration status of anyone they stop or suspect is in the state illegally.
+A federal judge blocked four of the most controversial elements.
+These included a requirement that police check the immigration status of anyone they stop or suspect is in the state illegally.

 Other states have passed laws with similar police directives, including Oklahoma and Utah.
-In addition to enforcement measures, many of the state laws addressing immigration mandate the use of E-Verify to check the employment eligibility of job applicants; require identification for voting purposes and impose restrictions on public benefits, such as food stamps and non-emergency medical care at state clinics.
+Many state laws mandate using E-Verify to check job applicants' employment eligibility.
+Many require identification for voting and impose restrictions on public benefits.
+Restrictions on public benefits include SNAP (formerly food stamps) and Medicaid.
+They also relate to non-emergency medical care at state clinics.

-Lawmakers in Arizona and Indiana directly challenged the 14th Amendment's provision granting automatic citizenship to those born on U.S. soil, proposing legislation that would do just that.
-Proponents of such laws argue that the amendment's interpretation should be narrowed to exclude children who are born in the U.S. to undocumented immigrants, positioning their controversial bills for eventual review by the U.S. Supreme Court.
+Lawmakers in some states directly challenged certain parts of the 14th Amendment.
+They have challenged the provision granting automatic citizenship to those born on U.S. soil.
+Examples of states that have done this are Arizona and Indiana.
+Proponents of such laws argue that the Amendment's interpretation should be narrowed to exclude children who are born in the U.S. to immigrants without proper documentation.
+The U.S. Supreme Court often reviews these controversial bills.

-The federal government has challenged many of these state laws on the basis of jurisdiction, claiming that a "patchwork" of different immigration laws would not fix the country's immigration system.
-A DOJ brief accompanying its challenge of the Arizona law included the following statement:
+The federal government has challenged many of these state laws based on jurisdiction.
+It has claimed that a "patchwork" of different immigration laws would not fix the country's immigration system.
+A DOJ brief accompanying its challenge of the Arizona law included the following statement: "Setting immigration policy and enforcing immigration laws is a national responsibility.
+Seeking to address the issue through a patchwork of state laws will only create more problems than it solves."

 A recently enacted Alabama law (HB 56), considered similar to Arizona's S.B.
-1070, also was reviewed in a federal court but the judge upheld the provision requiring legal status checks during routine traffic stops.
-Still, lawmakers curtailed some provisions of the law that were either unworkable or which had unintended consequences.
+1070, also was reviewed in a federal court.
+But the judge upheld the provision requiring legal status checks during routine traffic stops.
+Still, lawmakers curtailed some provisions of the law.
+They removed conditions that were either unworkable or that had unintended consequences.

 Contact an Attorney to Discuss Your Questions About Federal and State Immigration Laws

 Immigration is a constantly evolving area of law that is far from settled.
-Thus, if you're dealing with immigration issues, you should contact a skilled immigration attorney who can help you navigate through the system.
+If you're dealing with immigration issues, naturalization, or becoming a U.S. citizen, you should contact a skilled immigration attorney.
+They can help you navigate through the system.
+It's essential to seek the legal advice of a licensed attorney wherever you are.
+Noncitizens should work with a qualified immigration lawyer.
+They should do so if they are navigating any issues related to immigration.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help